quaqua/tas10box-node/README.md

-About CREVIS
+About CRESYS
 ============

-CREVIS is a operational backend for the CRESYS document repository.
-CREVIS creates/updates/finds documents as a web services.
+CRESYS is a content repository system with a nice graphical frontend.
+CRESYS creates/updates/finds documents as a web services.
 It's main communication runs through JSON and if required BSON.

-Also CREVIS provides a beautiful visual interface to the document repository.
+Also CRESYS provides a beautiful visual interface to the document repository.

-CREVIS is based on expressjs.
+CRESYS is based on expressjs.
 The whole http routing will be done through it.

 Installation
 ============

-	npm install -g crevis
+	npm install -g cresys

-Using CREVIS
+Using CRESYS
 ============

-Start a new CREVIS project by calling on the command line
+Start a new CRESYS project by calling on the command line

-	crevis new myapp
+	cresys new myapp

-And CREVIS will create the required folder structure for you.
+And CRESYS will create the required folder structure for you.